ARMmbed/mbed-os-5-docs/docs/intros/terms.md

 Arm Mbed uVisor

+Bit -

 BLE - Bluetooth low energy.

 Blinky - An [example application](/docs/v5.4/tutorials/your-first-arm-mbed-application.html) that you can use to get to know Arm Mbed OS and the development tools.
 It’s one of the simplest examples of Mbed OS.

-block device
+Block Device - A file that represents a device, with data that can be read or written to it in blocks.

-board - An Mbed Enabled development board.
+Board - An Mbed Enabled development board.
 You can see a complete list of these [here](https://developer.mbed.org/platforms/).

-bootloader

-build profile
+Boolean -

+Bootloader - The program that loads Mbed OS when a board is turned on.

+Build Profile

 build script

-callback
+Byte -

+Callback

 CAN - Controller-area network.

-class -
+Class -

 CI - Continuous integration.